kinatik/tgSqueezer/README.md

 If you have any questions or feedback, feel free to reach out to me at [kinatik](https://t.me/kinatik).

+## Future Functionality
+    - Add support for describing images in the chat.
+    - Save data to a database to prevent data loss.
+    - Add suppport for message answering.
+    - Add support for reading links summaries.
+    - Add support for reactions to messages.
+    - Add better support for multiple chats.
+    - Add support for multiple languages.

 ---

 With TgSqueezer, keep your conversations efficient and ensure you never miss out on important discussions.
 Summarization has never been easier!